NateEag/nateeag.com/pages/music/songwriting/parody/the-sound-of-shopping.md

     "Mom," said I, "you do not know, shopping like a cancer grows.
     Hear my words that I might teach you,
-    Take a phone that I might reach you."
+    Take your phone that I might reach you."
     But my words like silent raindrops fell
     And echoed in the wells of shopping.

     And my mother went and stayed
-    by the Wal-Mart sign they made.
+    at the Wal-Mart sign they made.
-    And the sign flashed out its warning through the words which it was forming.
+    And the sign flashed out its warning in the words that it was forming.
     And the sign said "We're open twenty-four hours every day So come and stay"
     and whispered in the sound of shopping.